 This new cooperation was tested through a pilot project in 2016-2017, that showed the advantages to this cooperation.
 You can find the report here.

-The three agencies defined the modalities of their enhanced cooperation in a Tripartite Working Arrangement (TWA) which was approved by their governing boards and entered into force in March 2017.
-In accordance with its provisions a Steering Committee and Technical Subcommittees were established to manage the collaboration at strategic and technical level respectively.
+The three agencies define the modalities of their enhanced cooperation in a Tripartite Working Arrangement (TWA) which needs to be approved by their governing boards.
+The first TWA entered into force in March 2017 for a period of four years and, in March 2021, a new TWA was agreed and entered into force replacing for an indefinite period the first TWA.
+In accordance with the provisions of the TWA, a Steering Committee and Technical Subcommittees were established to manage the collaboration at strategic and technical level respectively.

 The following five areas for improved interagency cooperation were defined: